 UTD Directory Scraping

-I was working on a script to scrape the UTD online student directory for fun the other day (dataset without emails available here) and it actually turned into a pretty neat algorithms problem.
+I was working on a script to scrape the UT Dallas online student directory for fun the other day and it actually turned into a pretty neat algorithms problem.
 Maybe you'll find it interesting.

 The online directory takes a search query and either returns the information of some number of students, the information of no students with a message telling you as much, or the information of exactly 50 students with a message stating that your search is too broad.
 The search will return any names that contain the query as a substring.

 As an added constraint, I want the program to be heavily throttled (1req/s) as to not raise any suspicions, which means that reducing the total number of requests is priority number one.

 Requesting the pages and extracting the data is easy and not particularly interesting.
 The only problem then is how to write a program that exhaustively searches the directory using only the limited interface provided and in as few requests as possible.

 So step one is to convert the problem domain into code.
 Easy enough, the only action I can perform on the directory is something encapsulated in one method with one argument; search with a query.
 I also know it'll return that either there were no results, some results, or that the search was too broad, along with a set of extracted student data.